Burgeon-SCP/docker_qgis/README.md

 # docker_qgis
 Container-based QGis from debian stable distribuition with shared display.

+## NOTES [2018/06/12]
-Actual size of the created image is circa 1.5 Gb.
+ - Actual size of the created image is circa 1.5 Gb.

+ - Launch script will be placed in /usr/bin directory with the name qgis_d

+ - Shared folder will be placed in HOME directory with the name qgis_d_projects, all its contents will be available inside container's HOME.

 ## BASIC COMANDS:
 ### Create container: